tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter07_FPM_INR/fpm_inr.md

 ## 2. The Core Idea

-The core idea behind **FPM-INR** is to parameterize a 3D image stack using a small neural network and a low-rank feature volume, then optimize both by fitting a physical forward model that simulates how FPM images are generated.
+The Core Idea behind **FPM-INR** is to parameterize a 3D image stack using a small neural network and a low-rank feature volume, then optimize both by fitting a physical forward model that simulates how FPM images are generated.

 ### Forward Model